Morse code was created in America but is it universal?

 Morse code is universal because it can be adapted to work with any language.
 The original Morse code system was designed for English, but later became more language inclusive when it was updated to be the International Morse Code.

 The SOS signal was also created from Morse code and is recognized around the world as the universal distress signal.

 Other Related Morse Code Guides:

-A German man did just that and ended up created the beginnings of the International Morse Code which could better be used with more languages.
+A German man did just that and ended up creating the beginnings of the International Morse Code, which could better be used with more languages.

 Languages that use the Latin alphabet can use it with relatively few changes as they share that alphabet with English.
 However, countries with more complex languages, like China and Japan, had to be more creative to cover their many symbols.

 Morse code simply works by assigning combinations of a short signal called a “dot” and a longer one called a “dash” to characters within a language.

 This means each letter, along with desired numbers, punctuation, and special characters have their own unique combination of these signals in Morse.

 For example, in International Morse Code, an “A” is represented by (• ─), the number “7” by (─ ─ ─ • •), and a comma by (─ • • ─ ─).